Prince Wolf: Min Hjærtens Ven

 Evald Kristensen collected a Danish tale titled Min Hjærtens Ven ("Friend of My Heart"): a girl marries a man who comes at night and whose face she does not know.
 The girl's mother advises her to light a candle to see her husband more clearly.
 She follows her mother advice and light a candle on her husband; he becomes a dog and rushes through the door.
 The girl follows him through the woods, to no avail.
 She finds the house of three long-nosed old woman, who guide her to a distant farm, where she finds work for an old troll-woman.
 The girl is tasked with difficult chores: the second task is to wash a piece of black wool white, then to go to Hekkenfeld and get a box of jewels.
 A little white dog offers to help her in every task, so long as she calls him "Min Hjærtens Ven".
 The girl declines his offer, because she opted to remain loyal to her lost husband.
 At any rate, the dog advises her on how to get to Hekkenfeld: he gives her two sticks - to give to two women she will meet on the way - and two loaves of bread, for two dogs, and tells her to knock on a door and ask it to open up; then to dip her finger in a basin of blood next to two men; enter the troll-woman's house at Hekkenfeld, refuse any food she offers (a calf's foot), get the jewelry box and escape.
 The girl follows the instructions to the letter and escapes with the box, despite the troll-woman commanding the two men, the door, the two dogs and the two women to stop her.
 At a safe distance, the girl opens the box and the jewels run away back to Hekkenfeld, but the little dog enchants the calf's foot to bring them back.
-Lastly, the troll-wman announces her daughter's wedding to the girl's human husband, and the girl is forced to hold candles near the bridal bed for the whole night.
+Lastly, the troll-woman announces her daughter's wedding to the girl's human husband, and the girl is forced to hold candles near the bridal bed for the whole night.
 The girl suffers the pain of their burning, but the little dog offers to help her if she calls him "Min Hjærtens Ven".
 She finally relents and the little dog reveals he is her husband.
 He takes the candles and throws at the troll-bride, then to her troll-mother, destroying them.